dotlang/language/README.md

 dow.func1(10);
 ```

 An instance of an extended primitive which is not enum, can be treated just like a primitive.
-So you can pass them instead of primitives in your code.
+So you can pass them instead of primitives in your code or pass a primitive instead of an extended primitive.

 ###Misc